Alfonce-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in long format
+Displaying current directory contents, including hidden files (starting with .).
+Using the long format.